-General insurance is actually a broad umbrella term that refers to many different types of insurance.
+General insurance is a broad umbrella term that refers to many different types of insurance, such as vehicle, home, and travel.
 It’s sometimes called Non-Life insurance, meaning that it covers almost everything other than death.

 With general insurance, you’re essentially protecting your assets rather than your life.
 This means that the provider will compensate you for financial loss associated with everything from health, travel, business or your property.